 As the infrastructure surrounding crypto trading has evolved, questions of Bitcoin security have become more complex.
 Once, the question of Bitcoin security was just a matter of understanding what public/private keys were and safely storing one’s private keys; today, sophisticated, multimillion-dollar crypto funds expect to be able to trade and store Bitcoin as efficiently and securely as they would any other asset.

 With the crypto sector rapidly evolving, however, it’s not always clear what a given trading venue’s security services actually protect a trader against.
-To help funds and sophisticated traders understand and navigate their options, we’ve put together this list of security considerations that should be top-of-mind when selecting a trading venue—and we’ve broken down how SFOX has developed the best-in-class trading suite for serious institutions to address Bitcoin security at scale.
+To help funds and sophisticated traders understand and navigate their options, we’ve put together this list of security considerations that should be top-of-mind when selecting a trading venue—and stay tuned for next time, when we’ll take you under the hood of SFOX’s best-in-class solutions to these issues.

 The Problem: “Bitcoin Security” Measures Can Be Vague or Misleading

 The history of Bitcoin is riddled with stories that underscore the need for clear, auditable Bitcoin security.
 One of the first Bitcoin exchanges famously lost $480 million worth of BTC in 2014 (worth almost $9.5 billion by today’s prices); the CEO of the ultimately fraudulent Quadriga exchange allegedly died without sharing access to the exchange’s wallets, consigning customer funds to oblivion.

 Perhaps the most challenging aspect of Bitcoin security, especially on the level of institutional trading, is that it combines the traditional concerns of fund security with technological concerns particular to the cryptographic infrastructure of Bitcoin and other cryptocurrencies.